 Keeping a Clean Pool

 Quality pool pumps not only move the water around, but they also filter out debris and other gunk that falls into your pool.
 All of the debris usually falls into a strainer basket.
 The best pool pump has an easy-to-clean basket as well to further make maintaining your pool an easy task.
 Beyond removing debris, this process helps the chemicals in your pool perform at a higher efficiency.
-You can also check out some of the best pool sand filters available on the market today.
+You can also check out some of the top pool sand filters available on the market today.

 Without a swimming pool pump, the water can build-up debris, and the chemicals can remain stagnant.
 Fixing these situations can become time-consuming.
 With a proper pool pump, you do not have to worry about cleaning your pool so often nor constantly redistributing chemicals.

 7. Harris H1572747 ProForce 1 HP Inground Swimming Pool Pump

 The Harris ProForce 1 HP Inground Pool Pump offers a quiet, proficient solution to keeping your pool clean.
 It features corrosion-proof construction, and the stainless steel motor shaft has a thermoplastic body in an attempt to grant the unit a longer life.
 Some of the pieces (e.g. O-ring) may not be made as high in quality though.

 The unit has a see-through twist and lock lid so that you can readily view the strainer without opening it.
 As for the basket, it’s of a decent size, and it’s easy to clean.

 6. Intex 28633EG Cartridge Filter Pump for Above Ground Pools